opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 This database (what comes next is just an example of database structure.
 Tables and geometries can be different according to the characteristics of the sites and the topology of investigations that must be carried out.
 In any case, tables and vectors must be related to each other in order to interact.
-Qfield recognises the project relations set in Qgis.) is made
+QField recognises the project relations set in QGIS.) is made
 of:

 1. Sites (Vector): Contains the list and description of all the sites on which the company